 One of the first steps in the modern garage door design process is to figure out which garage door type works best for you.
-Use this guide to learn about overhead garage doors and compare the styles available to discover which one will work best for your structure.
+Use this guide to learn about various types of overhead garage doors and compare the styles available to discover which one will work best for your structure.

 How Do Overhead Garage Doors Work?